-The City of Spokane collects precipitation data from 11 rain gauges around the City.
+The City of Spokane collects precipitation data from 12 rain gauges around the City.
 Five of those gauges have been in place since 1996, and provide a 20-year basis for precipitation modeling and validation of sewer models.
 The data has been collected in a 1-minute resolution since mid-2000.
 Because of the quality of the rain data, the City has a high degree of confidence in the modeling results and sizing of the CSO facilities.

-2016 was slightly wetter than average for the region with 18.30 inches measured at the Spokane Airport.
-However, 2016 did have one extreme event and one record-breaking month.
-Taken together, these events contributed 68.7% of the total volume of Combined Sewer Overflows for an otherwise slightly wet year.
+Overall, 2018 rainfall was average for the region with 15.95 inches measured at the Spokane Airport.
+However, 2018 had two wetter than average months: April and December.
+These two wet months contributed 45% of the total volume of Combined Sewer Overflows for an otherwise relatively dry year.